 |---|---|---|

-| DNI | Residents | National ID, not needed to buy |
+| DNI | Residents and citizens | National ID — not needed to buy |

 Owning and operating are two different tax steps, and getting the second right keeps your rental income clean.
 To set up the right structure before you let, book a call.